 - Choose to top up their care privately for additional hours or services

-There are also other funding routes, including NHS Continuing Healthcare (CHC) for those with a primary health need, direct payments which give you control over how your care budget is spent, and benefits such as Attendance Allowance.
-We cover all of these in detail in our guide to care funding in Wales, and our funding guidance page has further information.
+There are other funding options too, like NHS Continuing Healthcare (CHC) for people with a primary health need, direct payments that let you control how your care budget is spent, and benefits like Attendance Allowance.
+We go into all of these in our guide to care funding in Wales, and our funding guidance page has even more detail.

 Step 5: Choosing a Domiciliary Care Provider